SonarSource/SonarJS/README.md

 ```

 #### Plugin Test
-The "Plugin Test" is an additional integration test which verifies plugin features such as metric calculation, coverage etc. To launch it:
+The "Plugin Test" is an additional integration test which verifies plugin features such as metric calculation, coverage etc. To launch it, execute this command from directory `its/plugin`:
 ```
-mvn clean install -Pit-plugin
+mvn clean install
 ```

 #### Ruling Test